Federico-Tremolada/enthesis-fem-model/README.md

 ---

-## Notes
+## Scope

-This repository focuses on understanding how material gradients influence stress transfer rather than optimizing geometry.
+This project focuses on isolating the effect of material grading on stress transfer, rather than optimizing geometry or modeling full biological complexity.

 ---

-## Future Work
+## Future Work (Phase 2)

-* Parametric study of power-law exponents
-* Inclusion of nonlinear material behavior
-* Energy-based validation
+The next phase introduces increased physical realism:

+* variable Poisson’s ratio in the enthesis region
-* Comparison with experimental data
+* comparison with constant Poisson models
+* elastic energy analysis
+* validation against literature trends

+The goal is to strengthen the physical interpretation and move toward a more realistic representation of the biological interface.